 - Orthomolecular medicine also includes the judicious and strategic use of correct diet and supplements which are proven to be helpful for unwanted symptoms.11 Some examples include correcting magnesium deficiency, supplementation with passionflower extract, vitamin C, vitamin E, zinc, Omega-e fatty acids, lavender, saffron, black cohosh, and many others that have been clinically documented to have a favorable risk/benefit ratio compared to medication-based treatments.8-10

 - Gentle medication tapering under medical supervision, in coordination with and supported by Viibryd alternative therapies to ease the process.

 - Neurotoxin removal: safely flushing out toxins, heavy metals, pesticides, other chemical residues, etc., that tend to store in the fatty tissues of the body.
 Using chelation, sauna, colon hydrotherapy, holistic detox, and other deep-cleansing methods the results are often nearly immediate including better sleep, more energy, feeling brighter, lighter, and younger, with a notable positive shift in mood.

-- Counseling services: cognitive-behavioral counseling, dialectical behavioral therapy, mindfulness therapy, peer support programs, equine-assisted therapy, and art therapy, are a few examples of the many counseling services available at the center to support holistic detox and recovery.
+- Counseling services: CBT18 or cognitive-behavioral counseling, dialectical behavioral therapy, mindfulness therapy, peer support programs, equine-assisted therapy, and art therapy, are a few examples of the many counseling services available at the center to support holistic detox and recovery.

 - Physical therapies such as yoga, Qi Gong, exercise, holistic pain management techniques, therapeutic massage, and other spa services are used for their beneficial results during Viibryd tapering and recovery programs.